Seán Lester

 Seán Lester (28 September 1888 – 13 June 1959) was an Irish diplomat who was the last secretary-general of the League of Nations from 31 August 1940 to 18 April 1946.

 Early life

+John Ernest Lester was born in County Antrim in the east of Ulster, the son of a Protestant grocer, Robert Lester, and his wife, the former Henrietta Ritchie.
+Although the town of Carrickfergus, where he was born and raised, was strongly Unionist, he joined the Gaelic League as a youth and was won over to the cause of Irish nationalism.